- Describe and demonstrate the appropriate technique for blood pressure assessment.

-B7.3 Define how to diagnose hypertension in a family practice setting for different patient groups, and identify the blood pressure targets for these groups.
+- Define how to diagnose hypertension in a family practice setting and identify the blood pressure targets for different populations based on comorbidities.

-B7.9 Describe the various drug classes used to treat high blood pressure and their mechanisms of action and side effects.
+- Describe the various drug classes used to treat high blood pressure and their common side effects.

 End Organ Damage in Hypertension

 Schmieder RE.
 End organ damage in hypertension.
 Dtsch Arztebl Int.
 2010;107(49):866-873. doi: 10.3238/arztebl.2010.0866 [doi].